The LispWorks Editor User Guide is divided into chapters, as follows:

 A Glossary is also included to provide a quick and easy reference to editor terms and concepts.

-Command description layouts include the name of the command, the default Emacs binding, details of optional arguments required by the associated defining function (if any) and the mode in which the command can be run (if not global).
+Command description layouts include the name of the command, the default key binding (in Emacs editor emulation unless stated otherwise), details of optional arguments required by the associated defining function (if any) and the mode in which the command can be run (if not global).